erikaulin/docker-unitycacheserver/README.md

 ## Usage

-Run `docker-compose up -d` After a minute Unity Cache Server should be listening on ports 8125 and 8126.
+Run `docker-compose up -d` After a minute Unity Cache Server should be listening on ports 8126.

 #### docker-compose.yml
 ```